A family day trip to dinosaur park Horsham (Southwater country park)

 I would show you a picture of the epic three-tier cake slice we bought when we got to the cafe, but there isn’t a shutter speed fast enough to capture food that is placed in front of me, especially after a hot day out with kids.

-Southwater Country Park is a lovely place for a day out with kids (check out opening times etc here).
+Southwater Country Park is a lovely place for a day out with kids and is open from 8am until dusk, daily.
 Entry is completely free, which I think is incredible as it is somewhere that could easily charge as it has such great things to do with kids.
 The car park is just £1.50 all day or there are quiet roads to park on nearby and there is a nice cafe and toilets with changing rooms near the car park, next to the boat hire station.
 Bring a picnic and plan to stay for the whole day!

 Visitor Information for Dinosaur Park Horsham